What services do real estate agents provide?

-Before the client (seller) signs the agency agreement, or before you sign the sale and purchase agreement, the agent must tell you that you can seek legal or technical advice and give you the opportunity to do so.
+Before you sign the sale and purchase agreement, the agent must tell you that you can seek legal or technical advice and give you the opportunity to do so.

 The agent must tell you about any defects which they know about, as well as any significant potential risks which they should know about based on their knowledge and experience (e.g. the agent should be able to tell, from the age and construction of the property, whether it might be a leaky home).
 They may not give false information about the property.